Prescriptions

 What to do with old medicines

-Take it to the pharmacy you got it from or bring it in to the surgery.
-Do not put it in your household bin or flush it down the toilet.
+• Do not put it in your household bin or flush it down the toilet.

 About pharmacists

-As qualified healthcare professionals, pharmacists can offer advice on minor illnesses such as:
+They can also offer advice on over the counter medications for minor illnesses such as:

-Many pharmacies are open until late and at weekends.
 You do not need an appointment.

 Most pharmacies have a private consultation room where you can discuss issues with pharmacy staff without being overheard.